MB3hel/AUVControlBoard/docs/docs/firmware/build.md

 - ***v2:** Hold the BOOT button.
 While holding it, press and release the NRST button.
 Then release the boot button.*

+*Note: Sometimes reboot to bootloader mode "fails".
+On v1, this usually means it fails to attach USB (LED remains red not green.)
+On v2 this usually means it doesn't show up as a USB device.
+In either case, just try to enter again using the same button combination above.*

 To flash, run the `flash.py` script.
 It is a wrapper that will call one of the above tools